yousefvand/shellman-ebook/manuscript/basics.md

 exit 5 # documented as "no internet connection"
 ```

-## Argument parsing
+## Argument parsing {#argument-parsing}

 By convention most Linux commands/programs supports a long and short version for the same flag/switch.
-Short version is usually the first letter of the long version.
+Short version is usually the first letter of the long version (unless it is taken, like adding `version` to following list).
 Some examples:

 {width="narrow"}
 | short |    long   |